 Use Cases

-Use case-1: Basic Network Architecture
+Use Case-1: Basic Network Architecture

 Introduction

-A simple topology with four Open vSwitches and routers was created in the GNS3 application.
-For testing purpose of the routers are deployed at the far ends of the topology.
+A topology with four Open vSwitches and routers was created in the GNS3 application.
+For testing purposes, the routers are deployed at the far ends of the topology (insert reference to pic).

-To connect any network device running in the GNS3 software with the device outside the GNS3 software, i.e. in local machine or in Internet, a NAT interface is used.
+To connect any network device running in the GNS3 software with the device outside the GNS3 software, i.e. in local machine or on the Internet, a NAT interface is used.
 In this scenario, a SDN controller is installed on a virtual machine outside the GNS3 application and hence a NAT interface is used to connect the Open vSwitches with the SDN controller.
-A L2 Switch or Hub can be used so that all devices can be directly connected to the NAT interface with just single interface.
-SDN controller used here is ONOS controller.
+A L2 switch or hub can be used so that all devices can be directly connected to the NAT interface with just single interface.
+The SDN controller used in this setup is ONOS controller (version?
+Any specific feature?
+Or reference to the chapter in which you describe the ONOS).

-Before connecting the Open vSwitches to the SDN controller, OpenFlow protocol version (here OpenFlow version 1.4) needs to be specified.
+Before connecting the Open vSwitches to the SDN controller, OpenFlow protocol version (here OpenFlow version 1.4) needs to be specified (is that the only thing needed?).

 Bridge br0 is the management interface on the Open vSwitch which accepts the configuration commands from the SDN controller.
 To connect this interface to the SDN controller, external IP address of the SDN controller (here, 192.168.0.114) and port number of OpenFlow protocol needs to be specified (here, 6653).